ryanology045/writings/content/crumbs/pra.md

 On a more practical note, those making use of PRA should be on a constant lookout for statements that appear compelling, but resist formal derivation.
 Upon such discoveries, one can either 1) flag them as potential leads for an Is-Rhizome expansion, or 2) mark them as undecidable and take on a pragmatic mindset for such.

 &nbsp;
-### Turing’s Undecidability Theorem
+### Turing’s halting problem

-Turing's Halting Problem broadly shows that no universal algorithm can predict - in finite time - whether an arbitrary program will terminate.
+Turing's halting problem broadly shows that no universal algorithm can predict - in finite time - whether an arbitrary program will terminate.

 Applied to PRA, this states that there exist action plans whose outcomes are undecidable until enacted on - no amount of Arborescent thinking would yield a valid conclusion.